 At Equinox Business Law Group, our mission is to provide business owners and CEOs balance in business and law.
-As our client, you work with a lawyer who is an extension of your management team, offering sound business counsel from a legal perspective.
+As our client, you work with a business lawyer who is an extension of your management team, offering sound business counsel from a legal perspective.

 After graduate school, Michelle moved to Seattle to join Venture Law Group, a law firm focused on high tech startups.
 In 2005, Michelle launched Equinox Business Law to put her legal and business prowess to use for growing businesses.
 An experienced entrepreneur herself, Michelle knows what it’s like to walk in her clients’ shoes firsthand.
 In addition to launching and growing Equinox Business Law Group, she and her husband owned and managed two restaurants in the Seattle area.

 Outside the office, Michelle offers pro-bono legal services to local businesses and non-profits through Seattle University’s Community Development and Entrepreneurship Clinic and Washington Attorneys Assisting Community Organizations.
-She is also the Seattle Chapter Manager for Help a Mother Out, which holds diaper drives for local organizations that support needy families.
-A current member of Women Business Owners in Seattle, Michelle previously served on the Board of Directors.

 In addition to her J.D. from Northwestern University School of Law (cum laude) and M.B.A. from the Kellogg Graduate School of Management, Michelle also holds a B.S. in Finance and Computer Applications from the University of Notre Dame (cum laude).